-Phase 1 is an independent desk top review with remote consultation stages with Member authorities to gain further evidence, and seek clarification and verification.
+Phase 1 is an independent desk top review with remote consultation stages with Member authorities to gain further evidence and seek clarification and verification.
 The review is evidence based, with the majority of information sourced directly from the governmental bodies responsible for SBT management.

-The 2013 feasibility project conducted for Phase 1 focused on Section 1.1 of the CCSBT Compliance Policy Guideline 1.
-For 2014 the QAR process was expanded to include additional MPRs.
-A detailed methodology for Phase 1 was described in the 2013 "Final Report on the Overall Trial", but is also replicated in Annex (2) of this document for convenience.
+Phase 1 was undertaken by the Lead Reviewer and Local Lead Expert prior to the site visit and involved documented conference calls and email exchanges with DAFF Management (February-March 2018).
+A detailed methodology for Phase 1 was described in the 2013 "Final Report on the Overall Trial" and is replicated in Annex 1 (Procedure for Phase 1 Quality Assurance Reviews) of this document for convenience.
+This methodology was followed during Phase I of the South African QAR.

-Phase 2 of the QAR process is an on-site inspection of and consultation on the Member's MCS systems and processes.
+Phase 2 is an on-site observation of demonstrations of Member's systems and processes.
 The objective of Phase 2 is the independent verification of the existence and effectiveness of Members' systems and processes, and to ensure the accuracy of the information collected during Phase 1.
-During Phase 2, the reviewer is expected to determine:
+During Phase 2, the Reviewer is expected to determine:

-- Whether the documentation of systems and processes in Phase 1 is correct, and whether the documentation accurately reflects the systems and processes that are actually in place. - Whether these systems and processes are effective to ensure that Members meet their obligations. - Whether there is any possible further improvement of each Members compliance systems and processes, taking into account the results of the assessments listed above.
+- Whether the documentation of systems and processes in Phase 1 is correct, and whether the documentation accurately reflects the systems and processes that are actually in place. - Whether these systems and processes are effective to ensure that Members meet their MPR obligations. - Whether there is any possible further improvement of each Members compliance systems and processes, taking into account the results of the assessments listed above.

 This section provides a detailed description of the methodology for Phase 2 reviews, with the objective of providing sufficient detail for any appointed independent review body to conduct QAR reviews to the same specification.
-Note that the methodology to be used for selecting a reviewing organisation and appointing review team members is covered in the Phase 1 methodology.
+Note that the methodology to be used for selecting a reviewing organisation and appointing review team members is covered in Phase 1 methodology.
 However, an additional procedural item is added to Phase 2 designed to cover situations where Phase 1 and Phase 2 are conducted separately (temporally) and where different review teams are considered.
-Additional recommendations based on the experience gained during the 2014 QARs are identified and discussed in Section 5- "Recommendations for Future QARs".